 - A good approach is to look at the active address spaces by using a command such as DA in SDSF.
-Each address space is named to identify its component, see Address space names on page 173. - You can also look for particular messages in the STDOUT Job spool file.
+Each address space is named to identify its component, see Address space names. - You can also look for particular messages in the STDOUT Job spool file.